Plein Air finishes competition after previous 'rainout'

 After its original date was rained out, the Farmington Plein Air event took place last Saturday in the city's Community Garden, located at the intersection of Boyce and Perrine.

-Derek Gollaher of Farmington won the first place prize of $100; Joshua Gann of Farmington won $50 for coming in second place; and Michelle Spencer of Festus won $25 for her third place finish.
+Derek Gollaher of Farmington won the first place prize of $100; Joshua Gann of Farmington won $50 for second place; and Michelle Spencer of Festus won $25 for her third place finish.

 Because Spencer said she enjoyed the event "so much," she donated her prize money to the Community Garden.
 All children who attended the plein air competition received participation ribbons.
 The cash prizes were donated by First State Community Bank, with Jane Cook of Bonne Terre judging the paintings.

-Sponsors Wendy and Ed Pultz had frames made for all the works, from the youngest artist at under two years of age to the oldest at 75.
-The frames were created by Joshua Gann who participated in the event by painting his own work.
+Sponsors Wendy and Ed Pultz had frames made for all the works, from the youngest artist at under 2 years of age to the oldest at 75.
+The frames were created by Gann who participated in the event by painting his own work.

 People are also reading…